Kay7777/testing/README.md

 3. Use Docker to optimze the deploy.
 4. Make it into Microservices to enhance the performance
-5. Add React frontend liraries to optimize performance
+5. Add React & Redux liraries to optimize performance